Shut Out of the White House, Iran Hawk Makes Public Appeal to Trump

 “I offer the Iran nonpaper now as a public service, since staff changes at the White House have made presenting it to President Trump impossible,” Bolton wrote in the National Review, which posted his blueprint for exiting the deal.
 “Although he was once kind enough to tell me ‘come in and see me any time,’ those days are now over.”

 A source involved in the Iran policy discussions at the White House confirmed that Bolton was in and out of the Oval Office for at least several weeks.
-At one point, he was even offered the possibility of serving as deputy national security advisor position, with the idea that he might eventually get to replace H.R.
+At one point, he was even offered the possibility of serving as deputy national security advisor, with the idea that he might eventually get to replace H.R.
 McMaster.

 The source said Bolton declined, preferring to wait until he was offered the top job.